Raviraj2000/Prep-Bot/README.md

 # Prep-Bot

 A platform to practice interviews.
-Prep Bot gives you detailed feedback on how to improve at HR questions in interviews.
+Prep Bot gives you detailed feedback on how to improve at questions in interviews.

 ## How to use Prep Bot?